-The Tilt switch is a two position switch.
+The Tilt switch is a three-position switch.
 The upper position enables you to drive the back motor or stern drive out of the water for better trolling performance of your electric trolling motor.
 The lower position enables you to drive down the back motor or stern drive into the water for driving your boat.

-The Voltmeter indicates you the remaining voltage in either battery.
-The Voltmeter is activated by a two position switch.
-The upper position gives you the remaining voltage of the first battery, and the lower position provides you with the remaining voltage of the second battery.
+The Voltmeter indicates the remaining voltage in either battery.
+The Voltmeter is activated by a three-position switch.
+The upper position gives you the remaining voltage for the first battery, and the lower position provides you with the remaining voltage for the second battery.

-12/24/36-VOLT TROLLING MOTOR SYSTEM
+12, OR 36-VOLT TROLLING MOTOR SYSTEM

-The 12, 24 or 36-Volt electrical system is a 12, 24 or 36-Volt, depending on selection, negative ground type.
-Each hot wire is 12-Volt, feeding the trolling motor, and the negative return is by three insulated wires to the terminal of the batteries.
+The 12, 24 or 36-Volt electrical system is a 12, 24 or 36-Volt, depending on selection, negative ground type system.
+The hot wire is 12-Volt, feeding the trolling motor, and the negative return is by three insulated wires to the terminal of the batteries.
 (See Bow Panel Installation Sheet in your Owner's Package for wiring diagram)

-12/24/36-VOLT BOAT BOW TROLLING MOTOR PANEL UTILIZATION
+12, 24 OR 36-VOLT BOAT BOW TROLLING MOTOR PANEL UTILIZATION

-The 12/24/36-Volt boat bow trolling motor panel comes equipped with a Tilt switch, a Marinco type receptacle, a Battery Power Level gauge, a Battery Power Level Check switch, and a Battery Selector switch.
+The 12, 24 or 36-Volt boat bow trolling motor panel comes equipped with a Tilt switch, a Marinco type receptacle, a Battery Power Level gauge, a Battery Power Level Check switch, and a 1, 2 or 3 Battery Selector switch.
 (Figure 4-5)

-FIGURE 4-5 12-24-36 VOLT BOW TROLLING PANEL
+FIGURE 4-5 12, 24 OR 36 VOLT BOW TROLLING PANEL